 New products are coming soon!

-Darrell Westmoreland is a rock photographer who has documented the music industry in the Pacific Northwest for 45+ years, known for his unique high-energy camera-slinging style, Darrell captures the essence and energy of the musicians he works with while they deliver their magic.
+Darrell Westmoreland is an entertainment rock photographer who has documented the music industry in the Pacific Northwest for 45+ years, known for his unique high-energy camera-slinging style, Darrell captures the essence and energy of the musicians he works with while they deliver their magic.

 The music industry has changed dramatically over the years.
 Photographers now have far less personal relationships with musicians.
 Darrell is am humbled to have developed such deep and meaningful relationships with some of the biggest names in music.
 You will find that SNAP CLICK FLASH provides some unique photographs and stories that will likely not happen with the current generation’s stars.
 The 80's were crazy...I'm just saying.